Fault Injection Service (FIS)

 }

-You can use the ListExperiments API to check the status of your experiment.
+You can use the ListExperiments to check the status of your experiment.
 Run the following command:

 $ awslocal fis list-experiments